Prince Augustus Frederick, Duke of Sussex: Duke of Sussex and Knight of the Garter

 Augustus Frederick was invested as a Knight of the Garter on 2 June 1786, and installed by dispensation on 28 May 1801.
 The King created him Duke of Sussex, Earl of Inverness, and Baron Arklow in the Peerage of the United Kingdom on 24 November 1801.
 Since he had no legitimate issue, the title became extinct on his death in 1843.
 In 1815 the Duke became a patron of the Jews' Hospital and Orphan Asylum, later to become the charity known today as Norwood.
-Royal patronage continued, with Queen Elizabeth II eventually becoming Norwood's patron.
+Royal patronage continued, with King Charles III eventually becoming Norwood's patron.

 Mistresses

 A known mistress was Mrs. Bugge.
 Sir William Dillon recorded in his diary they were both present with him at a party held by Emma Hamilton (Lord Nelson's mistress) where she rented tableware for the meal but neglected to rent a carving knife, creating great difficulty in serving the Christmas dinner to her guests.